Definition of Average Collection Period

 Conclusion

-Average Collection Period can be defined as the time taken by a company to collect the amount from the goods and services sold on credit.
-Tracking ACP helps the company to keep a check on its finances and make a credit policy.
+The average Collection Period is when a company collects the amount from the goods and services sold on credit.
+Tracking ACP helps the company to check its finances and make a credit policy.
 The ACP is also indicative of the Company’s short-term liquidity.

 Recommended Articles

 This is a guide to the Average Collection Period.
-Here we discuss how to Calculate the Average Collection Period along with practical examples.
-We also provide a downloadable excel template.
+Here we discuss calculating the it with practical examples.
+We also provide a downloadable Excel template.
 You may also look at the following articles to learn more –